Hinterland Field Archers Inc

 5.2.1 Applicants under the age of eighteen (18) years shall be required to have an additional endorsement by a parent or guardian on their applications.

-5.2.2 Acceptance of a person as a member of a Club, in any classification, shall operate to bind that person to comply by the Club Constitution and the Constitution and Rules of the 3D Archery Association of Australia.
+5.2.2 Acceptance of a person as a member of a Club, in any classification, shall operate to bind that person to comply with the Club Constitution and the Constitution and Rules of the 3D Archery Association of Australia.

 5.2.3 The Membership Fee shall be determined annually by the Club and shall fall due and payable on the date specified.
 The onus for payment shall lie with the member and if payment of the due fee is not received by the Club within one (1) calendar month of the due date, the member shall be deemed to be unfinancial and membership terminated.
-In this case a new membership application form shall be submitted and treated as a new member application.
-If a member decides not to rejoin the club the club gate key must be returned to the Membership Secretary for a refund of key fee.

 5.2.4 The Club reserves the right to refuse, suspend or terminate membership for breaches of this Constitution or for actions considered to be against the Rules of the Club and 3D Archery Association of Australia.

-5.2.9 Membership entitlements are not transferable to another person and all such entitlements terminate upon cessation of membership.
+5.2.8 Membership entitlements are not transferable to another person and all such entitlements terminate upon cessation of membership.

-5.2.10 The number of Ordinary Members shall be unlimited.
+5.2.9 The number of Ordinary Members shall be unlimited.

-SECTION 6 – Disciplinary Procedures
+SECTION 6 – DISCIPLINARY PROCEDURES

-6.1 A Member or Club Officer who: –
+6.1 A Member or Club Officer who:

 6.1.1 contravenes or fails to comply with any provision of the Clubs Rules or Constitution; or